-From 7 November 2016, ride-sourcing services has been permitted in Tasmania, subject to a range of conditions.
+From 7 November 2016, ride-sourcing services have been permitted in Tasmania, subject to a range of conditions.

-Ride-sourcing platform providers Uber and Shebah have commenced operations in Tasmania.
-You can visit the platform providers website's to find out more:
+Ride-sourcing platform providers Uber, Shebah and Oscar have commenced operations in Tasmania.
+You can visit the platform provider’s website to find out more:

 How do I use Ride-sourcing Services in Tasmania?

 Ride-sourcing services are pre-booked via a smart phone booking application and payment system.
 You need to download an 'app' to use the service.